This example shows how to customise the allocation of memory associated with asynchronous operations.

 This example illustrates the use of asio in a simple single-threaded server implementation of HTTP 1.0.
 It demonstrates how to perform a clean shutdown by cancelling all outstanding asynchronous operations.

 An example showing the use of multicast to transmit packets to a group of subscribers.

 Example demonstrating reactor-style operations for integrating a third-party library that wants to perform the I/O operations itself.

-Example of using the asio::spawn() function, a wrapper around the Boost.Coroutine library, to implement a chain of asynchronous operations using stackful coroutines.
+Example of using the boost::asio::spawn() function, a wrapper around the Boost.Coroutine library, to implement a chain of asynchronous operations using stackful coroutines.